Intune

 Test by enrolling a sample Windows 10 device: Open settings → Access work or school → Enroll device MDM → Enter your company email and proceed to login to Azure.
 This will kick off the enrollment process that takes a little while.

-If all goes well, you will now be able to see your device enrolled in Intune and the Foxpass Console's SCEP page.
+If all goes well, you will now be able to see your device enrolled in Intune and the Foxpass Console's EAP-TLS.